scalabli/quo/docs/api.rst

 A context manager that creates a temporary folder and changes the current working directory to it for isolated filesystem tests.

 isolation(input=None, env=None, color=False)
 A context manager that sets up the isolation for invoking of a command line tool.
 This sets up stdin with the given input data and os.environ with the overrides from the given dictionary.
-This also rebinds some internals in Click to be mocked (like the prompt functionality).
+This also rebinds some internals in quo to be mocked (like the prompt functionality).

 This is automatically done in the invoke() method.